phdsystems/ade-agent-platform/ade-agent-platform-agentunit/doc/overview.md

 - References (6 sources)

 **When to read:**
-- ✅ Using @AgenticTest with Spring/Quarkus/Micronaut
+- ✅ Using @@AgenticBootTest with Spring/Quarkus/Micronaut
-- ✅ Understanding @AgenticTest as framework testing annotation
+- ✅ Understanding @@AgenticBootTest as framework testing annotation
 - ✅ Integration testing with DI frameworks
 - ✅ Learning framework-specific patterns
 - ✅ Combining real beans with AgenticBoot mocks